Suicidology

 Suicidology is the scientific study of suicidal behaviour, the causes of suicidality and suicide prevention.
-Every year, about one million people die by suicide, which is a mortality rate of sixteen per 100,000 or one death every forty seconds.
-Suicidologists believe that suicide is largely preventable with the right actions, knowledge about suicide, and a change in society's view of suicide to make it more acceptable to talk about suicide.
-Suicidology draws from many fields of social science, primarily psychology and sociology but also medicine, philosophy and public health.
+Every year, more than 720,000 people die by suicide in the world, resulting in a mortality rate of around 9/100,000.
+Researchers of the field is called suicidologists.
+Suicide is believed to be largely preventable, with the right actions, knowledge about suicide, and the destigmatization of suicide and related mental illnesses.
+Suicidology draws from many fields of social science, including psychology, sociology, psychiatry, applied philosophy and public health.